james-jory/amazon-personalize-filter-rotator/README.md

 An AWS Lambda [function](./src/filter_rotator_function/filter_rotator.py) is deployed by this application that is called on a recurring basis.
 You control the schedule which can be a [cron or rate expression](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html).
 The function will only create a new filter if a filter does not already exist that matches the current filter name template and it will only delete existing filters that match the delete template.
 Therefore, it is fine to have the function run more often than necessary (i.e. if you don't have a predictable and consistent time when filters should be rotated).

 The key to the filter rotation function is the templates used to verify that the current template exists and if existing template(s) are eligible to delete.
+Since the templates are resolved each time the function is executed, the resolved value can change over time.
 Let's look at some examples.
 You provide these template values as CloudFormation parameters when you deploy this application.

 ### <a name="Currentfilternametemplate"></a>Current filter name template

 Let's say you want to use a filter that only recommends recently created items.
 The `CREATION_TIMESTAMP` column in the items dataset is a convenient field to use for this.
 This column name is reserved and is used to support the cold item exploration feature of the `aws-user-personalization` recipe.
-Values must be expressed in the Unix timestamp format as `long`'s (i.e. number of seconds since the Epoch).
-The following expression limits items that were created in the last month (`1633240824` is the Unix timestamp from 1 month ago as of this writing).
+Values for this column must be expressed in the Unix timestamp format as `long`'s (i.e., number of seconds since the Epoch).
+The following filter expression limits items that were created in the last month (`1633240824` is the Unix timestamp for 1 month ago as of this writing).

 ```
 INCLUDE ItemID WHERE Items.creation_timestamp > 1633240824
 ```

-Alternatively, you can use a custom metadata column for the filter that uses a more coarse and/or human readable format but is still comparable for range queries, like YYYYMMDD.
+Alternatively, you can use a custom metadata column for the filter that uses a more coarse and/or human readable format but is still comparable for range queries, like `YYYYMMDD`.

 ```
 INCLUDE ItemID WHERE Items.published_date > 20211001